Did you know that there’s a distinct difference between healthy empathy and enmeshment?

-I’ve also been looking at an idea about empathy that goes something like this:
+I’ve also been looking at an unhealthy idea about empathy that goes something like this:

-And in cases of enmeshment, you’ll often see the reflexive helping behaviors that I call Runaway Healing.
-Imagine if you will a truck barreling downhill with no brakes, plaintively pleading “Let me heal you, let me heeeaaaallll you,” and you’ll get the picture.
+And in cases of enmeshment, you’ll often see the uncontrolled helping behaviors that I call runaway healing.
+Imagine a truck barreling downhill with no brakes, pleading “Let me heal you, let me heeeaaaallll you,” and you’ll get the picture.

 When we’re enmeshed with other people’s emotions and we can’t differentiate between their feelings and our own, we’ll often drop into runaway healing — not merely to support the other person, but also to alleviate the emotional hyperactivation we feel in response to their emotions.

 Let’s look at my Six Essential Aspects of Empathy model to see what’s going on in enmeshment:

 - Perspective Taking

 - Concern for Others

 - Perceptive Engagement

 In healthy and intentional empathy, these six aspects work together to help us understand others and make perceptive responses to their stated and unstated emotions, needs, and circumstances.